Jodi Jones (footballer)

-Jodi Felice Jones (born 22 October 1997) is a professional footballer who plays as a winger for club Notts County.
+Jodi Felice Jones (born 22 October 1997) is a professional footballer who plays as a winger for club Bromley.
 Born in England, he plays for the Malta national team.

 Club career

 Dagenham & Redbridge

 Jones was born in Bow, London, and started his career with the renowned local junior side Senrab.
 He later joined the youth system at Dagenham & Redbridge at under-13 level and in the summer of 2014 he started a two-year scholarship with the club.
 He usually credits Ivo Drury for his early development, seeing him as a mentor.
 In November 2014, despite still being a first-year scholar, he was handed a squad number with the first team ahead of the league fixture against Bury, after he had impressed in an Essex Senior Cup tie win over Concord Rangers.
-However, he did not make the bench and was not included in the first-team squad until January 2015, when he was an unused substitute against Cambridge United.He made his first-team debut in February 2015, as a last-minute substitute for Alex Jakubiak in a 0–0 draw with Portsmouth.
+However, he did not make the bench and was not included in the first-team squad until January 2015, when he was an unused substitute against Cambridge United.
+He made his first-team debut in February 2015, as a last-minute substitute for Alex Jakubiak in a 0–0 draw with Portsmouth.
 In the process he became the youngest Dagenham & Redbridge player to appear in a league game, beating the previous record set by Dominic Green.
 In March 2015, he signed his first professional contract on a two-year deal until 2017.
 In April 2015, Jones made his full debut for the Daggers in a 4–0 home win over Accrington Stanley, scoring in the final minute with his first goal for the club.